TriplyDB/Documentation/docs/triply-db/index.md

 <dl>
   <dt>Open account settings</dt>
-  <dd>For each account there is button such that the administrator can directly go to the account settings of the user or organization.
+  <dd>For each account, there is a button such that the administrator can directly go to the account settings of the user or organization.
 The account settings are behind the `cogwheel` button. </dd>
 </dl>

 ### Add new user(s)